pouriap/TinyRF/README.md

 ## How to reduce memory usage?
 If you're running out of memory here are a few TinyRF-specific and general hints:
+* Use checksum for error detection: Checksum detects less errors compared to CRC (the default error checking) but also occupies less memory.
+To use checksum instead of CRC uncomment `#define TRF_ERROR_CHECKING_CHECKSUM` in `Settings.h`.
 * Disable sequence numbering: If you don't need the sequence numbering feature you can disable it by uncommenting `#define TRF_SEQ_DISABLED` in `Settings.h`.
-Note that disabling sequence numbering will also disable TinyRF's ability to detect duplicate messages and the `TRF_ERR_DUPLICATE_MSG` return code.
+Note that disabling sequence numbering will also disable TinyRF's ability to detect duplicate messages sent by `sendMulti()`.
-* Use checksum for error detection: Checksum detects less errors compared to CRC (the default error checking) but also occupies less memory.
-To use checksum instead of CRC uncomment `#define TRF_ERROR_CHECKING_CHECKSUM` in `Settings.h` and comment out the CRC define.
 * Disable error checking altogether: If you don't need the error checking you can completely disable it by uncommenting `#define TRF_ERROR_CHECKING_NONE` in `Settings.h`.
-You should also comment checksum and CRC.
 * Use `PROGMEM` for storing strings.
 * Check out [Efficient C Coding for AVR](https://teslabs.com/openplayer/docs/docs/prognotes/efficient_c_coding_avr.pdf).
 Specially the section about "Variables and Data
 Types".